SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-web-parts-with-add-in-parts.md

 ---
-title: Replace SharePoint Web Parts with add-in parts ms.date: 11/03/2017
+title: Replace SharePoint web parts with add-in parts ms.date: 11/03/2017
 ---
-# Replace SharePoint Web Parts with add-in parts
+# Replace SharePoint web parts with add-in parts

-Use the transformation process to replace Web Parts with add-in parts by using the SharePoint client object model (CSOM).
+Use the transformation process to replace web parts with add-in parts by using the SharePoint client object model (CSOM).

 _**Applies to:** SharePoint 2013 | SharePoint Add-ins | SharePoint Online_

-You can use the transformation process to replace SharePoint Web Parts with add-in parts on pages by using CSOM to find and remove specific Web Parts, and then adding the new add-in parts.
+You can use the transformation process to replace SharePoint web parts with add-in parts on pages by using CSOM to find and remove specific web parts, and then adding the new add-in parts.

 **Important:**  Farm solutions cannot be migrated to SharePoint Online.
 By applying the techniques and code described in this article, you can build a new solution with similar functionality that your farm solutions provide, which can then be deployed to SharePoint Online.
 After you apply these techniques, your pages will be updated to use add-in parts, which can then be migrated to SharePoint Online.
 The code in this article requires additional code to provide a fully working solution.
 For example, this article does not discuss how to authenticate to Office 365, how to implement required exception handling, and so on.
 For additional code samples, see the [Office 365 Developer Patterns and Practices project](https://github.com/SharePoint/PnP).

 ## Before you begin

-Before performing the steps in this article to replace your Web Parts with add-in parts, make sure that you:
+Before performing the steps in this article to replace your web parts with add-in parts, make sure that you:

 - Are using a SharePoint environment that is configured to support add-ins.
 SharePoint Online is configured to support add-ins.
 If you are using SharePoint Server 2013 on-premises, see [Configure an environment for SharePoint Add-ins (SharePoint 2013)](https://technet.microsoft.com/library/fp161236%28v=office.15%29).